 Skill: Executing Code

-Code execution is the step where the code sequence is read and compiled by the computer.
-It is at this stage that a functional code will give the desired outcome (and a non-functional code will give a different outcome or no outcome).
-In block-based coding, code execution is often done by means of a button in the interface, whereas text-based programming languages require precise compilation software that essentially translates the code from the programming language to the machine language (for example, binary code) so that the machine can execute the code.
+Execution of code is when the code is read and compiled by the coding program and is referred to as the output.
+In block coding, the execution of a code is often done by means of a button in the interface, while text-based programming languages require precise compilation program that essentially translates the code from the programming language to the machine language (for example, binary code) so that it can execute the code.
 This also applies to robotic devices.

-Skill: Analyzing Data with a Code
+Skill: Analyzing Data Using Code

 Raw data can be turned into a relative-frequency table, and conditional formatting can be applied to cells to highlight specific data or trends.